Deim0s13/DevWorkstation/README.md

 ## Create Secret

-Before we create a VM and create the Ansible components, we need to create a secret with a public key - You can use one you created on your local machine using ssh-keygen
+Before creating a demo VM and the subsequent Ansible components, we need to create a secret with a public key.

+You can use a public key you have created on your local machine using ssh-keygen.

-Replace the public key below.
+Replace the public key in the below command with your key.

 ```bash
 cat << 'EOF' | oc apply --filename -